mikbox74/yii2-chl/docs/README.md

 Starting the party
 ---

-For beginning you must configure `view` components:
+For beginning you must configure `view` component:

 ```php
 return [